2 dead, 2 injured in Henderson shooting, police say

-2 people are now dead, and 2 are injured following a shooting at the Harbor House Christian Center in Henderson.
+Two people are dead and two are injured following a shooting at the Harbor House Christian Center in Henderson.

 According to a spokesperson for the Henderson Police Department, police have arrested the suspect, Kenneth Gibbs of Henderson.